What is a Health Savings Account?

 - Distributions to pay or reimburse qualified medical expenses are tax free.

-- Balance carries over from year to year and earn competitive interest.
+- Balance carries over from year to year.

 - Your HSA remains with you, regardless of change in coverage or employment.